tailaiwang/bot-analysis/README.md

 `documentation/` : A collection of research notes, references, and relevant links to the project

 `handin/` : All final deliverables handed in for assessment

+`bot-analysis/` : React app for the website frontend